 Rick was a sports medicine doctor at the London 2012 Olympic & Paralympic Games.

-He previously worked with Chelsea FC Academy as part of his SpR training (2009-2010).
+He has previously worked with Chelsea FC Academy as part of his SpR training (2009-2010).
 He was a medical officer at the 2015 World Artistic Gymnastic Championships and medical officer at the 2010 World Wheelchair Basketball Championships, 2010 UK School Games, 2009 Special Olympics, England Athletics age-group championships, London Marathon, London Triathlon, Blenheim Triathlon and the Abu Dhabi International Triathlon (2010-2014).

 He was a member of the Wembley National Stadium event medical team (2007-2009) and an expedition medical officer on a month-long expedition to the Sinai Peninsula, Egypt in 2001.